 Artistic Performer: someone who is currently a member of a state, national or international performing arts company, or has had measurable significant success in a major artistic performing arts competition.
 This includes someone who has undertaken a major role in a commercial arts production as a performer or producer, or a person who has had significant independent success as an artist or producer with a documented track record such as a signed music contract with an Australian recognised record label.

 Elite Athlete: someone who has been identified as such by the AIS, a State Institute (or Academy) of Sport, a relevant National Players Association or State or NSO/NSOD recognised by the ASC as a state, national or international level competitor, coach or referee.
-In the case of ASC unrecognised sports, the EAPP Advisory Committee will review based on the University’s discretion or on the advice of the AIS and ASC through the Athlete Welfare and Education Staff.
+In the case of ASC unrecognised sports, the EAPP Advisory Committee will review based on the University’s discretion or on the advice of the AIS and ASC through the Athlete Wellbeing and Engagement Staff.

 Elite Athlete and Performer Program (EAPP): a mechanism through which support and flexible study options for elite athletes and performers, registered as members of the EAPP can be facilitated at ACU.